IT ISN'T WORKING, IS IT?

 The Rich are getting richer, the Poor are getting poorer.

 Gross and growing inequality of income has become a major issue, and a major source of social discontent.
-And statistics support popular instincts: as of 2016 the richest 1% of the worlds population now owns 50% of its total wealth, according to a report by Credit Suisse.
+And statistics support popular instincts: the richest 1% of the worlds population now owns 50% of its total wealth, according to a report by Credit Suisse.

 Is inequality a problem?
-No, not if it is the result of hard work, of training and education, acceptance of responsibility and simple success at what you do.
-But inequality of remuneration and consequent living standards IS a problem when it is widely perceived that there is no just and fair relationship between work and reward.
+No, not if it is a fair and accurate reward for hard work, training and education, acceptance of responsibility, and simple success at what you do.
+But the REAL, the news-making, the statistics-breaking inequality resulting, not from real, productive work but from financial manipulation, that is arguably one of the greatest injustices of our time.
+Simply stated, there is no just and fair relationship between work and reward.

 A Fair Days Pay